Graph Representation-based Model Poisoning on the Heterogeneous Internet of Agents: Problem Statement

+In this paper, we propose a novel dataset-free model poisoning attack in which malicious updates are synthesized from overheard benign updates and correlation features extracted from benign and global updates.
+This attack can be particularly severe in wireless settings, owing to the broadcast nature of the radio medium \cite{cai2024securing}.
+As shown in Fig.~\ref{fig:ioa}(b), the attacker can impersonate a legitimate but malicious agent and passively overhear the local updates transmitted by some (if not all) benign agents, thereby generating and transmitting malicious updates \(\Delta\mathbf w'_j(t)\) to the server in each communication round.
+Unaware of the attacker’s presence, the server aggregates all received updates (benign and malicious) and obtains the contaminated global updates \(\Delta\mathbf w'_g(t)\).
+Thus, the contaminated global updates \(\Delta\mathbf w'_g(t)\) can be expressed as

-where \(\mathbf w'_j(t)\) represents the weight parameter of malicious model trained by attacker \(j\).
-The server then broadcasts \(\mathbf w'_g(t)\) to all local agents.
-Thus, the IoA system trains the global model based on the datasets of local agents, including the non-existent datasets claimed by attackers, without accessing the local datasets.
-The global loss function at the server is
+where \(D\!=\!\sum_{i=1}^{I} \!D_i + \sum_{j=1}^{J} \!D_j'\), and \(D_j'\) is the data size claimed by attacker \(j\).
+The server then broadcasts the updated global LoRA parameters \(\mathbf w'_g(t)\) to all local agents as the reference for subsequent local training.
+To this end, the IoA system updates the global LLM agent using both benign and malicious local updates without accessing any local datasets.

-where \(F'(\cdot)\) is the attacker’s claimed loss function, whose form is identical to \eqref{eq:local_obj}.
-The attacker’s objective is to exploit the correlations between the observed benign models \(\mathbf w_i(t)\) to synthesize an optimal \(\mathbf w'_j(t)\) that can maximize \(F(\mathbf w'_g(t))\) while maintaining the Euclidean distance between \(\mathbf w'_j\) and \(\mathbf w'_g\) within a reasonable range.
-This helps \(\mathbf w'_j(t)\) remain undetectable, as the server may evaluate similarity among local models and eliminate significantly divergent models using defense mechanisms, e.g., Krum or Multi-Krum \cite{wan2024data}.
-Overall, the optimization of the GRMP attack launched by attacker \(j\) in the \(t\)th communication round can be formulated as
+The attacker’s goal is to exploit the correlations among the overheard benign updates \( \Delta\mathbf w_i(t)\) to synthesize an optimal \(\Delta\mathbf w'_j(t)\) that maximizes the global loss function \(F(\mathbf w'_g(t))\), while constraining the Euclidean distance between \(\Delta\mathbf w'_j(t)\) and \(\Delta\mathbf w'_g(t)\) within a reasonable range.
+This constraint enhances stealthiness, as the server could assess similarity metrics among local updates and filter out outliers that deviate substantially from the rest, e.g., Krum \cite{blanchard2017machine}.
+Thus, the optimization of the proposed GRMP attack launched by attacker \(j\) in the \(t\)th communication round can be formulated as

-where \(d(\cdot,\cdot)\) is the Euclidean distance between \(\mathbf w'_j\) and \(\mathbf w'_g\), \(d_T\) is a threshold of the Euclidean distance, \(\bar{\mathbf w_i}(t)=\sum_{i=1}^{I}\frac{D_i(t)}{D(t)}\,\mathbf w_i(t)\) denotes the weighted mean of benign models, and \(\mathbf\Gamma\) is a predefined upper bound of the overall distance between the selected local models and their local aggregated model.
-The constraint \eqref{eq:attack_obj_b} ensures that the \(j\)th attacker’s malicious model \(\mathbf w_j'\) is in proximity to the global model in terms of Euclidean distance, while constraint \eqref{eq:attack_obj_c} guarantees the overall distance between the selected local models and their aggregated model is below the upper bound \(\mathbf\Gamma\).
+where \(d(\cdot,\cdot)\) denotes the Euclidean distance, and \(d_T(t)\) is a dynamic threshold used to enforce stealthiness, set to the mean Euclidean distance (in round \(t\)) between the overheard benign local updates and the previous-round global update.
+The constraint \eqref{eq:attack_obj_b} ensures that the malicious local updates remain statistically consistent with the benign local updates.